UP govt tells HC Amethi hospital was conducting surgeries without licence | Law-Order

 The Lucknow Bench of the High Court was hearing a petition filed by the hospital challenging the suspension of its licence after the death of a patient earlier this month.

-Also on Tuesday, the Congress and other constituents of the INDIA opposition bloc decided to temporarily call off their dharna over the issue outside the office of Chief Medical Officer (CMO) on Wednesday evening.
+On Wednesday evening, the Congress and other constituents of the INDIA opposition bloc decided to temporarily call off their dharna over the issue outside the office of Chief Medical Officer (CMO).

 But employees of the hospital said they would continue their protest till the hospital is allowed to resume its work.